[Micro Hardening v2] A simple security incident experience

 The defense column increases or decreases depending on how many evaluation items are cleared.

-This time there was no defense, so the team's defense score was 0.
+This time, there was no defense, so our team's defense score is 0 points.

-In the second and third sets, which continued, we were unable to identify a specific intrusion route or implement fundamental countermeasures, so our strategy was to split up and endure without interrupting the service, and we made various setting adjustments and applied security patches during the preparation period.
+In the second and third sets, we hadn't yet identified the specific intrusion routes or taken any fundamental countermeasures, so our approach was simply, "Let's work together and endure without interrupting the service!"
+We completed various configuration adjustments and applied security patches during the preparation period.

 As mentioned above, attacks and incidents occur at specific times according to a timeline, so once you have taken measures, you will likely feel relatively at ease in the future